 First, the Qualification Regulation does not contain any provision on prima facie or group refugee recognition.
 The absence of such provisions can at first sight be explained by the fact that the EU disposes of a separate Temporary Protection Directive.
 However, this Directive is quite vague and can only become applicable after the Council of the EU adopts a decision by a qualified majority.
 In the past years, we could observe obvious “mass influx” situations inside the EU, when the asylum claims exceeded the capacity of national asylum systems.
 Nevertheless, the Council has never decided to trigger the application of the 2001 Directive.
 As the Temporary Protection Directive does not seem to work as expected, there is even more room for considering provisions on prima facie or group refugee recognition than there would be otherwise.

 But even if this Directive was to be functional, there would be room for complementing the Qualification Regulation because the Temporary Protection Directive does not apply in situations other than those of mass influx.
-E.g., it is not applicable where states or state-like structures persecute systematically certain ethnic or religious minorities without this triggering a mass influx in the EU (remember Saddam Hussein trying to kill the Kurds in Northern Iraq).
+E.g., it is not applicable where states or state-like structures persecute systematically certain ethnic or religious minorities without this triggering a mass influx in the EU.
 In these situations of doubtless prima facie or “group persecution”, it does not make sense to re-traumatise the refugee by inquiries on the personal persecution history and to waste the scarce administrative resources of the asylum administrations for investigating and assessing the individual asylum claim.
 Instead, the individual should already be recognised because s/he belongs to the persecuted group.
 The only element to verify in the asylum procedure is the question whether the asylum seeker belongs indeed to that group or not.
 Once it is assured that the asylum seeker belongs to the group, s/he should be singled out from the ordinary cumbersome procedure and take profit from immediate recognition or at least from a kind of procedural facilitation.
 In order to implement such immediate recognition of procedural facilitation correctly, it is useful if not even necessary to establish a separate criterion “group persecution”.
 We consider that such criterion could best be added to the Qualification Regulation.
 The other two acts proposed by the European Commission could then link to this criterion.

 We believe that the EU Regulation could in addition mirror the law of South Africa, by offering protection to persons facing external aggression, occupation, foreign domination or events seriously disturbing public order in either a part or the whole third country.
 In this context, we would like to commend reading the OUA Convention and the Cartagena Declaration already mentioned in Section I. of this article.